-- Launch shaft sizing of approximately 115-foot internal diameter (ID) - Retrieval shaft sizing of approximately 70-foot ID - Maintenance shaft sizing of approximately 70-foot ID
+- Launch shaft sizing of approximately 115-foot internal diameter (ID) - Reception shaft sizing of approximately 70-foot ID - Maintenance shaft sizing of approximately 70-foot ID

 The shaft sizing is broadly based on a 36-foot-ID tunnel.
-Section 5 provides shaft dimensions for different tunnel diameters.
-Shaft sizes may vary at specific interface structures such as intakes and forebay inlets/outlets where other hydraulic requirements may dictate the diameter of the shafts.
+Shaft sizes may vary at specific interface structures such as intakes where other hydraulic requirements may dictate the diameter of the shafts.

-1.2.2 Methods of construction
+1.3.2 Methods of construction